senisioi/rolegal/README.md

 <a name="eval"></a>
 ## Model Evaluation
-The evaluation of the legal spacy model is not directly comparable with other models for Romanian because we used a different training set, a different domain, and a completely different test set.
+The evaluation of the legal spaCy model is not directly comparable with other models for Romanian because we used a different training set, a different domain, and a completely different test set.
 We copy in the table below the values of the language model released by spaCy on generic Romanian language called ro_core_news_lg1 only to present a rough comparison with the evaluation scores of our model on the legal domain:

 |           Metric          |           Description                                                   |             ro-core-news-lg         |              ro-legal-fl          |
 |-------------|--------------------------------------------------------|----------------|-----------|